 South Africans have sent a message to the ruling African National Congress in local elections.
 Partial results show falling support for the ANC, the party that ended apartheid.

-for corruption, high unemployment and poor public services.
+The ruling African National Congress looks set to lose control of three cities after voters punished the party for corruption, high unemployment and poor public services.
 The Democratic Alliance appears on course to hold Cape Town and leads slightly in the Nelson Mandela Bay city of Port Elizabeth, which the ANC had held for two decades.
 And Johannesburg and Pretoria appear too close to call between the ANC and DA.

 "Democracy is maturing so you will find ... a dilution where you might not have very strong support for one party," ANC treasurer Zweli Mkhize said with results not yet final.